-Facilitator: "Today:
+Facilitator: "Today: Participants will:

-- Participants will understand how Pentagon spending fits into the larger national federal spending and revenue debate. - Participants will understand how local budget fights connect with the larger national struggle over federal spending and revenue. - Participants will develop a larger narrative that incorporates the "moving Pentagon spending into human needs spending" frame. - Participants will become acquainted with National Priority Project's resources, and others, and how they could be used in their future work."
+- Explore how Pentagon spending fits into the larger national federal spending and revenue debate. - Understand how local budget work connects with the larger national struggle over federal spending and revenue. - Develop a larger narrative that incorporates the "moving Pentagon spending into jobs and human needs spending" frame. - Explore the range of actions available to them to initiate a defense transition and/or shifting to an economy that works for all including city council resolutions, state bills, and interfacing with the Office of Economic Adjustment.

+Become acquainted with National Priorities Project's resources, and others, with a focus on how they could be used in their future work.